Stable Topological Summaries for Analyzing the Organization of Cells in a Packed Tissue: Materials and Methods

-\paragraph{Simplicial complex and filtration} An \emph{$n$-simplex} is the convex hull of a set of $n$ linearly independent points $ \tau = \{ p_1, \ldots, p_n \}$.
-Each $k$-simplex contained in $\tau$ with $k<n$ is called a \emph{face}.
-A \emph{simplicial complex} $\mathcal{K}$ is formed by a set of simplices satisfying: \begin{enumerate} \item Every face of a simplex in $\mathcal{K}$ is also in $\mathcal{K}$. \item The intersection of two simplices in $\mathcal{K}$ is a face of both simplices. \end{enumerate} The \emph{dimension} of a simplicial complex is the maximum of the dimensions of its simplices.
+A \emph{$k$-simplex} (or simplex of dimension $k$) in $\mathbb{R}^m$ is the convex hull of a set of $k+1$ affinely independent points $ \tau = \{ p_0, \ldots, p_k \}$.
+The points of $\tau$ are called the \emph{vertices} of $\tau$ and the subsets of $\tau$ form the \emph{faces} of $\tau$.
+That is, each $\ell$-simplex contained in $\tau$ with $0\leq \ell<k$ is called a \emph{face} of $\tau$.
+A (geometric) \emph{simplicial complex} $\mathcal{K}$ is formed by a set of simplices satisfying: \begin{enumerate} \item Every face of a simplex in $\mathcal{K}$ is also in $\mathcal{K}$. \item The intersection of any two simplices in $\mathcal{K}$ is either a face of both simplices or the empty set. \end{enumerate} The \emph{dimension} of a simplicial complex is the maximum of the dimensions of its simplices.
+The combinatorial description of $\mathcal{K}$ as finite subsets of the whole set of vertices $V$ (without considering the geometric embedding in $\mathbb{R}^m$) is known as an abstract simplicial complex.
+In the following, when we refer to a simplicial complex we mean an abstract simplicial complex. \\ A \emph{filtration} over a simplicial complex $\mathcal{K}$ is a finite nested sequence of simplicial subcomplexes